-- 7.8.14.5.
-The MCO shall design its provider network to increase the emerging use of peers as providers.
-This includes peers providing services_for_youth, adults_and parents/families served in community and residential settings, peer services as approved by LDH as cost-effective alternative services, and peer support specialists with OBH approved credentials to serve as qualified providers, - 7.8.14.6.
-The MCO shall ensure that within the provider network, members enrolled in 1915(c) CSoC.
-Home and Community Based waiver services have a choice of behavioral health providers, which offer the appropriate level of care and may change providers in accordance with Medicaid home and community based waiver requirements pertaining to Freedom of Choice. - 7.8.14.7.
-The MCO shall ensure the provider network has a sufficient number of prescribers and other qualified behavioral health service providers to deliver services during evenings and weekends, - 7.8.14.8.
+- 7.8.14.7.
+The MCO shall ensure the provider network has a sufficient number of prescribers and other qualified behavioral health service providers to deliver services during evenings and weekends. - 7.8.14.8.
 The MCO shall have a fully operational network of behavioral health crisis response providers offering a complete array of crisis services, available twenty-four (24) hours per day, seven (7) days per week.
 Crisis services shall include an on-call, 24-hour crisis hotline, crisis counseling, crisis intervention and follow up, linkage to ongoing behavioral health management and intervention, and crisis stabilization for children.
 The MCO may also coordinate with community resources to expand the crisis response.
-The community-based crisis response system may include, but is not limited to, warmlines, mobile crisis teams, collaboration with law enforcement crisis stabilization in an alternative settings, and crisis stabilization/crisis receiving centers for adults.
+The community-based crisis response system may include, but is not limited to, warmlines, mobile crisis teams, collaboration with law enforcement crisis stabilization in alternative settings, and crisis stabilization/crisis receiving centers for adults.